fnzh-i/MDT-Civilian-Data/TIMELINE.md

                 - Updated savePersonalInfo to insert into user table.<br>
                 - Enhanced user registration with email, password, and license.<br>
 - Dec 8, 2025   - Added default_password function.<br>
+                - Refactored user function to handle admin and civilian registration.<br>
+                - Added User Name and Role display to Navbar and Sidebar.<br>